hainayanda/Draftsman/README.md

 }
 ```

 You're not supposed to implement FragmentCell by yourself but by extend `TableFragmentCell` which is `UITableViewCell` that implement `FragmentCell` or `CollectionFragmentCell` which is `UICollectionViewCell` that implement `FragmentCell`.
-The reason is because all of the `FragmentCell` implementation is implemented there as part of how those `FragmentCell` should behave.
+The reason is that all of the `FragmentCell` implementation is implemented there as part of how those `FragmentCell` should behave.

 ### Behavior and Phase